babobski/Komodo-LESS-Compiler/README.md

 a LESS 2.5.0 compiler for Komodo Edit/Ide.
 Based on the old  [LESS](https://community.activestate.com/node/7416) compiler (with LESS version 1.2.1), its updated to work with the (latest) LESS 2.5.0 version.
-A bug with the @import is now fixed (is handled by the extension it self), and a file watcher ability was added.
+A bug with the @import is now fixed (is handled by the extension it self.
+A function to compile only one file while editing less files is added and you can set up auto completion for your Less @vars.

 <h2>Usage</h2>
 <p>Goto to Tools -&gt; LESS and select an option.</p>